 - In the Setup protected site dialog box, under Site types select VMware Cloud on AWS.

-- Under Cloud backup, choose a cloud file system to use with the new protected site.
+- Under Cloud backup, select a cloud file system to use with the new protected site.
 If there is only one cloud file system deployed, then it is already be selected.

-- On the next page, under Protected SDDC, select an existing SDDC to protect.
-The UI indicates the AWS region and availability zone for each SDDC.
+- On the next page under Protected SDDC, select an existing SDDC to protect.
+The UI indicates both the AWS region and availability zone used for each SDDC.

-If you want to perform backup and disaster recovery operations in the same AWS region, you can select an SDDC that is in the same AWS region but different availability zone as the cloud file system.
+If you want to perform backup and recovery operations in the same AWS region, you can select an SDDC that is in the same AWS region but in a different availability zone as the cloud file system.

 - Click Setup.
-When the site is set up, it displays as a protected site.
+When the site is created, it displays as a protected site.